 Understanding what’s involved with your organisation’s GDPR compliance project

 Management must first identify the type of information, within the organisation, that is protected by GDPR.
 For example, consumer email addresses, the contact details of an ex-employee, passport information, medical records or credit card details.
 Management must then find out where data is stored across the organisation.
-They need to know what information is being shared within the company, what Over half (56%) of board level respondents think they could handle RTBF requests without any impact to their organisation, but only a third of the middle management agree information is being shared externally, and all the different business communication channels this data is being shared through.
+They need to know what information is being shared within the company, what information is being shared externally, and all the different business communication channels this data is being shared through.

 Management also need to uncover if staff are using unofficial workarounds.
 If staff have problems connecting to the server when working remotely, it could drive them to use ‘shadow IT’ solutions and break policies.
 For example, an employee may request that a colleague emails them the files that they need to their personal email account, or they may download files onto a USB the day before they work from home.

 In order for a RTBF request to be carried out, an organisation must first know where data on the individual is held, and this includes identifying where the data is duplicated (copied) or stored on back-up systems.
-Deletion can then be carried out automatically through Data Loss Prevention (DLT) Ptechnology, or manually by designated individuals within the organisation.
+Deletion can then be carried out automatically through Data Loss Prevention (DLP) technology, or manually by designated individuals within the organisation.